-Well this is The Loire Valley, home to not just one, but over 300 glorious castles, or should I say Chateaux.
-Which surround the banks of the longest river in France, The Loire.
+Well this is The Loire Valley, home to not just one, but over 300 glorious castles, or should I say Chateaux, surrounding the banks of the longest river in France, The Loire.

 For us, it was a perfect location to start exploring, back in our earlier days of road trips in France.
 It was, in fact, here, whilst on holiday in our touring caravan, that we first noticed the French love of motorhomes.
 Noticing, the big advantages, that swapping to one would give us.

-The freedom of those French camper owners moving around at their leisure, with the holiday home in one.
-Really appealed and made us realise, that we no longer wanted to be returning each night to the same destination.
-It was enough to make us switch to our first Motorhome, as soon as we returned to the UK!
+The freedom of those French camper owners moving around at their leisure, with the holiday home in one really appealed.
+It made us realise, that we no longer wanted to be returning each night to the same destination, enough to make us switch to our first Motorhome, as soon as we returned to the UK!

 The beauty of France in a campervan is the simplicity that it brings and the ease of the Aires system for us all.
 The Loire is a perfect camper destination, with plenty of picturesque places to stop the night.

 With so many Chateaux, you really are spoilt for choice.
 With a journey time of around 5 hours from Calais, warmer Summers this little bit further South, and the added bonus of magnificent cycle routes, it’s an idyllic destination.
 So let’s get exploring on our campervan tour of The Loire Valley!

 Think Joan of Arc and imagine her riding through the ancient Orléans, liberating the town from the English back in 1429.
 The heroine of girl power still holds her mark on Orléans today, attracting curious tourists and making for a good excuse to visit this medieval city.